Luftwaffe: World War II

 In May and June 1940, the Luftwaffe contributed to the unexpected German success in the Battle of France.
 It destroyed three Allied Air Forces and helped secure the defeat of France in just over six weeks.
 However, it could not destroy the British Expeditionary Force at Dunkirk despite intense bombing.
 The BEF escaped to continue the war.

-During the Battle of Britain in summer 1940, the Luftwaffe inflicted severe damage on Britain's Royal Air Force, but did not achieve the air superiority that Hitler demanded for the proposed invasion of Britain, which was postponed and then canceled in December 1940.
-The Luftwaffe ravaged British cities during the Blitz of 1940–1941, but failed to break British morale.
+During the Battle of Britain in summer 1940, the Luftwaffe inflicted severe damage on Britain's Royal Air Force, but did not achieve the air superiority that Hitler had demanded for the proposed invasion of Britain, which was postponed and then canceled in December 1940.
+The Luftwaffe ravaged British cities during the Blitz of 1940–1941, but failed to break British morale, and the RAF shot down German planes by over a two to one ratio.
 Hitler had already ordered preparations for Operation Barbarossa, the invasion of the Soviet Union.

 In spring 1941 the Luftwaffe helped its Axis partner, Italy, secure victory in the Balkans Campaign and continued to support Italy or the Italian Social Republic in the Mediterranean, Middle East and African theaters until May 1945.